The Lands of Lochridge: The lairds and tenants

 Nether Lochridge or Lochrig as it was originally known, belonged to the Arnots for nearly 400 years.
 The first record dates from 1441.

+Captain Andrew Arnot, was the younger brother of Laird of Lochridge.
+He was a Covenanter and with ten others he was executed on 7 December 1666 at Edinburgh’s Mercat Cross.
+During the executions, their right hands were cut off and sent to Lanark, where the Covenants had been attested to during the raising by raisng their right arms.

 In 1691 the Hearth Tax records show that the mansion house had seven hearths and that seven other dwellings were associated with the estate.

 In 1741 Jean Galt Arnot, an heiress, married Matthew Stewart of Newton and inherited the house with its seven acres of land and then nearby Wardhead House.
 In 1830 however, Matthew Arnot Stewart, the last direct representative of the family, sold the estate to David Provan, a surgeon.
 Provan had been the personal surgeon to the rulers of Travancore in southern India and had retired from the Honourable East India Company at the age of 49, marrying in 1830 Emma Reid, the 18-year-old daughter of a Glasgow book dealer.
 In 1851 his son David (b.1834 d.1903) inherited and remodelled the property with much of the old house surviving 'within' the new building.